AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 int currCount = ((delegate* unmanaged<IntPtr, int>)(*(*(void***)nativeInstance + 2 /* third slot */)))(nativeInstance);
 ```

-When the native instance first enters managed code the `AddRef()` should either be taken or been performed if the native instance was an out argument from an API call.
+When the native instance first enters managed code, the `AddRef()` should either be taken or been performed if the native instance was an out argument from an API call.
 The RCW/NOCW is now the "owner" and must call `Release()` when the managed object is no longer needed.
-Knowing when the wrapper is no longer needed is a hard problem that the GC aware cache helps solve.
-In the case where it is certain the wrapper no longer has any purpose, the built-in COM interop provides the [`Marshal.ReleaseComObject`][api_releasecomobject] or [`Marshal.FinalReleaseComObject`][api_finalreleasecomobject].
-The `ComWrappers` implementer must handle this themselves since the design of the wrapper is up to them.
-In most cases however, the wrapper consumer can't be certain where else the wrapper is being consumed and must rely upon the GC aware cache to handle this case correctly.
+Knowing when the wrapper is no longer needed is a hard problem that the GC-aware cache helps solve.
+With the built-in COM interop, in the case where it is certain the wrapper no longer has any purpose, the system provides the [`Marshal.ReleaseComObject`][api_releasecomobject] or [`Marshal.FinalReleaseComObject`][api_finalreleasecomobject] API.
+With `ComWrappers`, the `ComWrappers` implementer must handle this themselves since the design of the wrapper is up to them.
+In most cases however, the wrapper consumer can't be certain where else the wrapper is being consumed and must rely upon the GC-aware cache to handle this case correctly.

-The GC aware cache provides hooks that permit safe inspection of a wrapper as it goes through its life cycle.
-The steps below are marked with the GC mode under which they run &ndash; see [GC, Preemptive, and Cooperative modes][doc_botr].
+The GC-aware cache provides hooks that permit safe inspection of a wrapper in the runtime as it goes through its life cycle.
+The steps below are marked with the GC mode under which they run&mdash;see [GC, Preemptive, and Cooperative modes][doc_botr].

 1) [**Cooperative**] The wrapper is created and an entry is inserted into the cache that maps from `IUnknown*` to wrapper.
-1) [**GC**] The wrapper is determined to be collectable by the GC, put on the Finalizer queue, and marked "detached" from the cache.
+1) [**GC**] The wrapper is determined to be collectible by the GC, put on the Finalizer queue, and marked "detached" from the cache.
     * The detached state means the cache no longer has a mapping from an `IUnknown*` value to a wrapper.
 1) [**Cooperative**] The wrapper's finalizer is executed clearing any wrapper state.
     * [**Preemptive**] The Finalizer thread switches GC modes to call the native object's `Release()`.
 1) [**GC**] The wrapper mapping is removed from the cache.
 1) [**Preemptive**] After the Finalizer thread has cleared its queue, the wrapper's runtime context memory will be freed.

-Enabling lazy `QueryInterface()` calls with static code is possible in .NET 5+ using the [`IDynamicInterfaceCastable`][api_idynamicinterfacecastable] interface.
+Enabling lazy `QueryInterface()` calls with static code is possible in .NET 5 and later versions using the [`IDynamicInterfaceCastable`][api_idynamicinterfacecastable] interface.
 Without `IDynamicInterfaceCastable`, support is limited to either leveraging built-in COM interop features or dynamic code-generation using [`Reflection.Emit`][doc_refemit].
-The idea is to permit as late as possible the determination of what interfaces a specific native COM instance supports, ideally only when requested via some mechanism like a type cast in C#.
+The idea is to permit the determination of what interfaces a specific native COM instance supports to occur as late as possible, ideally only when requested via some mechanism like a type cast in C#.

-All of the above is further complicated when thread affinitized COM objects are introduced &ndash; see [COM Apartments][doc_com_apartments].
+All of the above is further complicated when thread affinitized COM objects are introduced&mdash;see [COM Apartments][doc_com_apartments].
 Ensuring that RCW/NOCW instances are only used in the correct context can be done using one of two mechansims:

-* [`RoGetAgileReference()`][api_rogetagilereference] &ndash; Permits the creation of an "agile reference" to a native instance that can be used to access that instance from any thread.
+* [`RoGetAgileReference()`][api_rogetagilereference]: Permits the creation of an "agile reference" to a native instance that can be used to access that instance from any thread.
-* [Global Interface Table (GIT)][doc_globalinterfacetable] &ndash; Prior to Windows 8, a low level API that enables access to thread affinitized native objects from different threads.
+* [Global Interface Table (GIT)][doc_globalinterfacetable]: Prior to Windows 8, a low level API that enables access to thread affinitized native objects from different threads.

 **COM Callable Wrapper (CCW) / Managed Object Wrapper (MOW)**

-Projecting managed implemented COM interfaces into a native environment is the purpose of the CCW/MOW.
-Compared to the RCW/NOCW the concerns are narrower and easier to reason about since the .NET environment is more forgiving than the native COM environment &ndash; .NET doesn't impose thread affinity on objects.
-There are two concerns for a CCW/MOW implementation.
+The CCW/MOW is designed to project COM interfaces that are implemented in managed into a native environment.
+Compared to the RCW/NOCW, the concerns are narrower and easier to reason about since the .NET environment is more forgiving than the native COM environment&mdash;.NET doesn't impose thread affinity on objects.
+There are two concerns for a CCW/MOW implementation:

-1) Extend the lifetime of a managed object via the COM lifetime APIs &ndash; `AddRef()`/`Release()`.
+1) Extend the lifetime of a managed object via the COM lifetime APIs `AddRef()` and `Release()`.
 1) Avoid unnecessary wrapper creation.

-Extending the lifetime of the managed object requires allocation of a small block of memory and then applying the [COM ABI](#com_interface_abi).
-Let's consider one example of how the memory could be laid out for an managed object exposing the `IUnknown` interface.
-All internal .NET COM interop solutions use a similar methodology but are optimized for process bitness and alignment within the allocated memory.
+Extending the lifetime of the managed object requires allocating of a small block of memory and then applying knowledge of the [COM ABI](#com_interface_abi) to invoke the appropriate function.
+Let's consider one example of how the memory could be laid out for a managed object exposing the `IUnknown` interface.
+All internal .NET COM interop solutions use a similar methodology, but are optimized for process bitness and alignment within the allocated memory.

 ```
 0x10000  <GC Handle to managed object>